Product managers

 Lifetime Deal

-A launch-oriented one-time offer for early adopters who want a substantial usage bank without a subscription.
+A one-time offer for early adopters who want substantial usage capacity without a recurring subscription.

 Early adopters and launch buyers who prefer one-time pricing.

 Yes.
-You can now run Claude directly inside the app, or keep using the structured prompt bundle manually in ChatGPT, Claude, or your internal AI workflow.
+You can run Claude inside the app or use the exported prompt bundle in ChatGPT, Claude, or another approved AI workspace.

 This is a workflow product.
-Each module includes defined inputs, output expectations, guided examples, export formats, and a generator experience instead of a list of disconnected prompts.
+Each module combines defined inputs, output structure, examples, generation controls, and exports around a real operational task.

-Start with the guided demo, review one downloadable sample, and then run the generator with a real meeting recap, PRD, or weekly status update.
+Start with the demo, review one sample, and then run the generator with a real meeting recap, PRD, or weekly status update from your team.